IBIS STYLES | Concept

-Located halfway between Barcelona and the airport, Sant Joan Despí is a quiet picturesque suburb with some unique cultural sights, attracting crowds of tourists round the year?
+Located halfway between Barcelona and the airport, Sant Joan Despí is a quiet picturesque suburb with some unique cultural sights, attracting crowds of tourists around the year?

-In the refurbishment of Novotel interiors to Ibis Styles Hotel, S+S decided to convey a vision through colored lenses, creating a design, driven by creativity and curiosity.
-A storyline narrated by Miro, an artist from Barcelona, immerses guests into a frisky art-gallery, featuring exclusively the brightest side of life.
+In the refurbishment of Novotel interiors to Ibis Styles Hotel, S+S decided to convey a vision through coloured lenses, creating a design, driven by creativity and curiosity.
+A storyline narrated by Miro, an artist from Barcelona, immerses guests into a frisky art gallery, featuring exclusively the brightest side of life.

 Reflection in Our Design

 The first impression of the lobby interior leaves us feeling like we are inside a reflection of Miro’s paintings, hence the concept’s name: “Mirroring Miro”.
-All around we find images inspired by his art and the artist’s favorite colors: terracotta, the color of natural ceramics breathes with the earthly heat and evokes associations with a Spanish holiday; blue reflects the sky; white serves as a canvas for bright artistic accents.
+All around we find images inspired by his art and the artist’s favourite colours: terracotta, the colour of natural ceramics breathes with the earthly heat and evokes associations with a Spanish holiday; blue reflects the sky; white serves as a canvas for bright artistic accents.
 An exquisite combination of soft fabrics, natural materials, glossy and matted textures, three-dimensional elements brings guests a surreal, state-of-the-art experience.

-Nature was welcomed in the lobby by replanting greens from the patio to add an «outdoor picnic» feeling to the lounge zone, supplemented by warmth of fire, muted shades, cozy furniture, soft rugs and gentle light.
+Nature was welcomed in the lobby by replanting greens from the patio to add an «outdoor picnic» feeling to the lounge zone, supplemented by the warmth of the fire, muted shades, cosy furniture, soft rugs and gentle light.

 The unique interior mood is enhanced in guestrooms, where Sundukovy Sisters played around with graphic lines, soft shapes and bright artistic elements.
-Colored zoning outlines a cozy lounge space for work and leisure.
+Coloured zoning outlines a cosy lounge space for work and leisure.